Looking for the perfect Miami Beach holiday? Me too. And I loved my stay at the Four Seasons Surfside.

 Getting to Miami Beach

 Easy peasy.
 From London Heathrow, you can fly direct with British Airways, American Airlines and Virgin.
 I chose to get my ticket from British Airways and actually fly out with American.
 I like American’s business class set up (I reviewed it a few years ago and the experience was quite similar) and on this flight, I couldn’t ask for much more.
-I followed a readers’ advice and ordered a ‘Hindu Vegetarian meal’ which was not bad at all.
+Following a readers’ advice and ordered a ‘Hindu Vegetarian meal’ which was not bad at all.

 If you are oneworld Sapphire or Emerald (I am the latter), you can play a lovely little game called lounge hopping at T3 now.
 Have a quick look (and cry) at the American lounge, then the BA lounge and make sure you head to the Qantas new lounge too.
 Where you will find me?
 The Cathay Pacific First Lounge which really is an oasis of calm and has outstanding food and service.